computorg/template-computo-R/README.md

 #### a.
 Setup Conda: `environment.yml`

-The file `environment.yml` tells binder how to setup the machine used to build your notebook, with a conda environment.
-It must be configured to have all the dependencies required to run you notebook installed (R, Python or system).
+The file `environment.yml` tells binder how to setup the machine used to build your notebook with a conda environment.
+It must be configured to have all the dependencies required to run you notebook (R, Python, packages/feedstocks and system dependencies).

 The default uses conda-forge and includes a couple of popular R packages, with a recent version of `R`: